-Bacteria can grow under very diverse conditions, which is why they are found nearly everywhere on Earth.
+Bacteria grow in very diverse conditions, which explains why they are found nearly everywhere on Earth.
 Although bacteria are good at adapting to their environments, certain conditions promote bacterial growth more than others.
-These conditions include temperature, moisture, oxygen and pH.
-Knowing and avoiding these optimal conditions can help prevent bacterial growth, bacterial infections and food poisoning.
+These conditions include temperature, moisture, pH and environmental oxygen.
+Understanding the optimal conditions for bacterial growth can potentially help you reduce your risk for bacterial infections and food poisoning.

-Bacteria thrive in warm temperatures, especially those close to body temperature.
+Most disease-causing bacteria thrive in warm temperatures, especially those close to body temperature.
 The human body, therefore, provides an ideal environment for many types of bacteria to grow.
 Certain strains of bacteria, however, can grow at lower or higher temperatures.
 Since ideal temperature is crucial for the growth of any given species of bacteria, food must be handled appropriately to avoid food poisoning.
-In most cases -- but not all -- refrigeration or freezing of food is sufficient to prevent disease-causing bacteria, such as staphylococcus, from growing.
-Thoroughly cooking meats to the correct internal temperature is also important to kill any harmful bacteria -- such as Salmonella and E. coli -- that may be present in the food.
+In most cases -- but not all -- refrigerating or freezing food is sufficient to suppress the growth disease-causing bacteria, such as Staphylococcus.
+Thoroughly cooking meats and poultry to the correct internal temperature is also important to kill harmful bacteria that may be present in the food, such as Salmonella and E. coli.

-Bacteria need water to grow and will die without a water source.
+Bacteria need water to grow and die without a water source.
 Moist areas are particularly prone to bacterial growth, such as bathrooms and kitchens.
-Water content in food also provides an excellent environment for bacteria to grow.
-Certain foods can be freeze-dried, which removes most of the water and can allow for longer storage of the food without bacterial growth.
+Water content in food also provides an excellent environment for many types of bacteria to grow.
+Certain foods can be dehydrated or freeze-dried, which removes most of the water and can allow for longer storage without bacterial growth.
 Moist tissues in the body, such as the mouth and nose, provide an excellent source of moisture for bacteria and are particularly prone to bacterial growth.